christophM/christophm.github.io/index.md

 {:/}

 My name is Christoph Molnar, I am a data scientist and PhD candidate in interpretable machine learning.
 I am  interested in making the decisions from algorithms more understandable for humans.
-[CV (PDF)](https://www.dropbox.com/s/ixlm39ufuwoy7wc/cv-christoph-molnar.pdf?dl=1).

-If you are interested in working with me on interpretable machine learning, feel free to [contact me!](/collaboration)